cingaldi/ml-kaggle-titanic/README.md

 * A significant amount of examples in the training set has missing values.
 We don't want to get rid of these rows
 * Both Train and Test dataset have few values of "Cabin" variable.
 This is a good point to decide to remove this feature
 * We have an outcome for each example.
 This makes me very happy :blush:
+* In training dataset, ~10% of samples have missing "Age" value.
+Furthermore, looking at distribution (see docs/Figure_1.png) and sample dispersion, turns out that it's not appropriate to replace so many values with mean/median

+In this step, I won't pick Age as feature, but I'll come back on it later and here is why: When a ship sinks, I suppose that everyone will put a big effort to save children.
+Old people have less probability to survive.
+Thus, if I'm right, age will carry significant knowledge